mikrdgz/recharge-docs/docs/headless-storefront.md

 # Storefront

-You will create the ReCharge subscription widget customers interact with when you integrate with ReCharge using our API.
+ReCharge provides the capabilities to present your customers with subscription options on your website via our JavaScript SDK.
+The SDK gives you full access to all your product’s subscription options via a CDN script embedded in your webpage.
+You can then create elements on store pages such as a subscription widget on the product page, logic to determine if subscriptions are in the customer’s cart and more.
 This is the storefront component.
 This article will cover high-level considerations for integrating ReCharge subscriptions with your own custom frontend.

 ## CDN